Noise and vibration on maritime vessels: Control at source

 To control the mechanical vibrations at the origin, isolating fittings, elastic mounting of engines, elastic holding of pipes or dampers can be installed.
 These will absorb a part of the vibrations (and the noise) produced by the machines.

 To control the electromagnetic vibrations at the origin, skewing the electric motor or choosing a better slot/pole combination will reduce electromagnetic force harmonics or avoid resonances between magnetic forces and structural modes of the electric motor.

-In megayatchs, the engines and alternators let out unwanted noise and vibrations.
+In megayachts, the engines and alternators let out unwanted noise and vibrations.
 To solve this, the solution is a double elastic suspension where the engine and alternator are mounted with vibration dampers on a common frame.
 Then, this is mounted elastically between the common frame and the hull.
 While in megayatchs the requirement is the comfort of crew and passengers, in other applications, such as navy ships, the requirements involve that the engines or generators should work under certain shock loads.
 To achieve this the ships install double elastic suspensions and high deflection mounts are installed between the unit and base frame.
 Beforehand, the engineers calculate the torsional vibrations or the 6/12 degree of freedom to guarantee the optimum combination of couplings and mounts.